 Affiliated Persons of NDAA are subject to the terms of the Affiliated Person Code of Conduct noted below for the duration of their affiliation with the association even though they are not an NDAA employee.
 An “Affiliated Person” is defined as anyone, who at the request of or with the permission of NDAA, does work on behalf of NDAA, or is present in NDAA offices or at NDAA events wherever they take place.
 This definition includes but is not limited to members of the Board, interns, contractors, volunteers, vendors, participants, seminar or program registrants, event guests and event speakers/faculty.
 Failure to comply with the terms of the Affiliated Person Code of Conduct could result in immediate termination, removal, or other ramifications for the Affiliated Person as determined by NDAA.

-Please submit all requests to NDAA in writing via email to Cierra Jenkins at email@example.com.
+Please submit all requests to NDAA in writing via email to Logan Silverman at firstname.lastname@example.org.
 All registration cancellations and refund requests must be made 30 calendar days prior to the first day of the NDAA event to receive a full refund.
 Full refunds cannot be approved for requests received after this date.
 Should you need to cancel your registration less than 30 days but more than 14 days before the event, a 75% refund will be granted with a written request.
-NDAA regrets that refunds will not be given for cancellations within 14 days of the event or for no-shows.
-Note, registration fee credit can no longer be applied to a different NDAA course or event.
+NDAA regrets that refunds/credit will not be given for cancellations within 14 days of the event or for no-shows.
 However, substitutions are gladly accepted at any time.
-Should another office member want to attend the course in your place please contact Cierra Jenkins at firstname.lastname@example.org.
+Should another office member want to attend the course in your place please contact Logan Silverman at email@example.com.
+Training credit must be applied to a new registration prior to September 30, 2022.

 NDAA intends to take photographs and video of this event for use in NDAA news and promotional material, in print, electronic and other media, including the NDAA website.
 Registration and attendance at, or participation in, NDAA courses and other activities constitutes an agreement by the registrant to the use and distribution of the registrant or attendees’ image or voice in photographs, videotapes, electronic reproductions and audiotapes of such events and activities by NDAA and other third parties.
 All media is the property of NDAA.
 Media may be displayed, distributed or used by NDAA for any purpose.